farmera/sare_grant/scrap.md

 All indices are “normalized” by measuring sun energy for each measurement, taking into account sun angle and cloud cover.
 This allows “apples-to-apples” comparison throughout the season, and season-to-season.

+Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.